Ok folks, I’m going to keep this short and sweet! Let’s cut to the important facts.

 - They offer great, in viewfinder, histograms, exposure warning and focus peaking.

-- Lousy lens selection.
-Your old Nikon DSLR glass won’t fit the Z series camera without using an adapter that adds 1 inch to the lens length.
+- Slim lens selection.
+Your old Nikon DSLR glass, is not nearly as sharp as new mirrorless lenses and won’t fit the Z series camera without using an adapter that adds 1 inch to the lens length.
 So much for a smaller camera.
-The only zoom lenses that are currently offered to work directly on the Z series camera are a 14-30mm and 24-70mm.
+The selection of Nikon mirrorless glass is pretty limited at the moment.
+Some of these lenses are great, some are lacking in IQ.
+Ergo, lens selection requires careful study (buyer beware).
+Nikon currerntly refuses to work with third-party lens manufacturers on mirrorless options.
+It’s Nikon lens or nothing.

 - Only one card slot.